primitivefinance/DFMM/DFMMBook/src/pools.md

   - `create_instance`: Instantiates a new pool with the specified contracts and parameters.
   - `get_params`: Retrieves the parameters of a pool from its strategy contract.

-This trait is crucial for ensuring that different pool strategies can be managed uniformly, providing a consistent interface for operations like swaps, parameter updates, and resource allocations across any pool on any strategy.
+This trait is crucial for ensuring that different pool strategies can be managed uniformly, providing a consistent interface for operations such as swaps, parameter updates, and resource allocations across any pool on any strategy.
 Each strategy implements the pool trait in the rest of the pool module.